nmstate/nmstate.github.io/features/mac_identifier.md

 Above profile could be delete by `state:absent` using `name: wan0` or its real interface name.

-You can also refer port by profile name in OVS bridge, linux bridge, VRF and bond.
+Since nmstate version 2.2.41, you can also refer port by profile name in OVS bridge, linux bridge, VRF and bond.

 Example YAML for referring bond port by MAC address: